eoh-jsc/era-mqtt/README.md

 1. SSH into EC2

-- Go to AWS console, connect into EC2 and add your ssh key.
+- Go to AWS console, connect into EC2 and `add your ssh key`.
 - Go to local computer, ssh into your EC2, `ssh ubuntu@13.250.125.47`

 2. Clone project